Generic Name: ivacaftor (EYE-va-KAF-tor)

 Acne; diarrhea; dizziness; headache; mild stomach pain; muscle or joint pain; nausea; symptoms of upper respiratory tract infection (eg, cough, runny or stuffy nose, sneezing, sore throat).

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); symptoms of liver problems (eg, dark urine, loss of appetite, stomach pain or discomfort, unusual nausea or vomiting, yellowing of the skin or eyes); symptoms of low blood sugar (eg, increased sweating, weakness, tremors, fainting, drowsiness, severe or persistent dizziness or headache, chills, fast heartbeat, vision changes, increased hunger); vision changes; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); chest pain; symptoms of liver problems (eg, dark urine, loss of appetite, stomach pain or discomfort, unusual nausea or vomiting, yellowing of the skin or eyes); symptoms of high blood sugar (eg, confusion; drowsiness; flushing; fruit-like breath odor; increased thirst, hunger, or urination; rapid breathing); symptoms of low blood sugar (eg, increased sweating, weakness, tremors, fainting, drowsiness, severe or persistent dizziness or headache, chills, fast heartbeat, vision changes, increased hunger); vision changes; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.